andrew/ultimate-awesome/README.md

 - [awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be.
 - [awesome-dash](https://github.com/ucg8j/awesome-dash) - A curated list of awesome Dash (plotly) resources.
 - [awesome-gpt4](https://github.com/radi-cho/awesome-gpt4) - A curated list of prompts, tools, and resources regarding the GPT-4 language model.
-- [Awesome-Telegram-OSINT](https://github.com/ItIsMeCall911/Awesome-Telegram-OSINT) - 📚 A Curated List of Awesome Telegram OSINT Tools, Sites & Resources.
 - [Awesome-Model-Quantization](https://github.com/Efficient-ML/Awesome-Model-Quantization) - A list of papers, docs, codes about model quantization.
 This repo is aimed to provide the info for model quantization research, we are continuously improving the project.
 Welcome to PR the works (papers, repositories) that are missed by the repo.
 - [awesome-business-intelligence](https://github.com/thenaturalist/awesome-business-intelligence) - Actively curated list of awesome BI tools.
 PRs welcome!.
 - [awesome-cloud-security](https://github.com/4ndersonLin/awesome-cloud-security) - 🛡️ Awesome Cloud Security Resources ⚔️.
 - [machine-learning-with-ruby](https://github.com/arbox/machine-learning-with-ruby) - Curated list: Resources for machine learning in Ruby.
 - [awesome-browser-exploit](https://github.com/escapingbug/awesome-browser-exploit) - Awesome list of browser exploitation tutorials.
+- [Awesome-Rust-MachineLearning](https://github.com/vaaaaanquish/Awesome-Rust-MachineLearning) - This repository is a list of machine learning libraries written in Rust.
+It's a compilation of GitHub repositories, blogs, books, movies, discussions, papers, etc. 🦀.
 - [Awesome-Asset-Discovery](https://github.com/redhuntlabs/Awesome-Asset-Discovery) - List of Awesome Asset Discovery Resources.
 - [awesome-security-weixin-official-accounts](https://github.com/DropsOfZut/awesome-security-weixin-official-accounts) - 网络安全类公众号推荐，欢迎大家推荐.
 - [awesome-serverless](https://github.com/pmuens/awesome-serverless) - DEPRECATED: Curated list of resources related to serverless computing and serverless architectures.
 - [awesome-htmx](https://github.com/rajasegar/awesome-htmx) - Awesome things about htmx.
-- [Awesome-Rust-MachineLearning](https://github.com/vaaaaanquish/Awesome-Rust-MachineLearning) - This repository is a list of machine learning libraries written in Rust.
-It's a compilation of GitHub repositories, blogs, books, movies, discussions, papers, etc. 🦀.
 - [awesome-llm-json](https://github.com/imaurer/awesome-llm-json) - Resource list for generating JSON using LLMs via function calling, tools, CFG.
 Libraries, Models, Notebooks, etc.
-- [awesome-crypto-trading-bots](https://github.com/botcrypto-io/awesome-crypto-trading-bots) - Awesome crypto trading bots.
 - [awesome-wagtail](https://github.com/springload/awesome-wagtail) - A curated list of awesome packages, articles, and other cool resources from the Wagtail community.
 - [awesome-jvm](https://github.com/deephacks/awesome-jvm) - A curated list of awesome loosely performance related JVM stuff.
 Inspired by awesome-python.
 - [awesome-opensource-hardware](https://github.com/aolofsson/awesome-opensource-hardware) - List of awesome open source hardware tools, generators, and reusable designs.